ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 bits.
 {: spacing="compact"}

-If the IP Address is all-zero (0.0.0.0 or ::), this indicates that the sender is requesting an address of that address family but does not have a preference for a specific address.
+If the IP address is all-zero (0.0.0.0 or ::), this indicates that the sender is requesting an address of that address family but does not have a preference for a specific address.
 In that scenario, the prefix length still indicates the sender's preference for the prefix length it is requesting.